 John nowhere claims that believers are without sin or never commit a sin.
 First John 3:9 is in the present continuous tense and should be translated, “Whoever is born of God does not continually practice sin.”
 Conversely, if a person habitually practices sin, he is not born of God. . . .
 Both a believer and an unbeliever can fall into the same sin, but a believer cannot stay in it and feel comfortable.

 First John 3:9 also seems to suggest that, because of our new relationship with God after we become a Christian, we should have the ability to keep from continually committing the same sins.
-This does not mean a Christian has the ability not to commit any more sins.
+This does not mean a Christian has the ability to not commit any more sins.